 let’s talk about your one-year anniversary wedding cake

 Good luck to you!
-When my husband and I celebrated our first anniversary, I preferred that he take me out to a ridiculously high-priced dinner and we both ordered a fresh slice of cheesecake (our wedding cake) to enjoy.
+When my husband and I celebrated our first anniversary, I preferred that he take me out to a ridiculously high-priced dinner, and we both ordered a fresh slice of cheesecake (our wedding cake) to enjoy.
 What we did later is none of your business.

 Leave a Comment